awareframework/AWARE-Light-Configurator-OLD/README.md

-# AWARE Create
+# AWARE-Light

-AWARE Create aims to make it easy for anyone to create mobile instrumentation-based experience sampling studies.
-It is available to all for free at http://create.awareframework.com.
+AWARE-Light aims to make it easy for anyone to create mobile instrumentation-based experience sampling studies.

 ## Getting Started